kakgonbr/PRJ-TOMCAT-WEB/README.md

 **Read the documentation below to understand how to commit, practices to follow, etc.**

 ---
+# Web Application META and INF
+## `web.xml`
+Always use the `web.xml` file to map servlets, listeners, filters.
+Do not use annotation.

 # SQL Database
 ## Tables
 ### Restrictions